PVC vs MDF vs Plywood Bathroom Cabinets: A Developer’s Guide to Specifying Bathroom Vanities

 • PVC: Extremely lightweight, making it easy to handle and install, especially for wall-mounted cabinets.

 • MDF: Heavier than PVC, which can complicate installation but offers stability once in place.
+It feels solid, but it is difficult for a single installer to maneuver, often increasing labor costs on-site.

 If you’re looking for ease and flexibility, PVC may be your best bet.
 However, if you're after durability and sturdiness, plywood might suit you better.